-How are Business Rates calculated?
+How your Business Rates are worked out

 The rateable value of a property broadly represents the yearly rent the property could have been let for on the open market on a particular date.
 For the 2010 revaluation this date was set as 1 April 2008.